Investigation launched into New York utilities after Sandy

-NEW YORK New York Governor Andrew Cuomo, frustrated with lengthy power outages since Superstorm Sandy, on Tuesday launched an investigation into the state's utilities, saying that failings exposed by the storm demand a major overhaul of the industry.
+NEW YORK New York Governor Andrew Cuomo, frustrated with lengthy power outages since Superstorm Sandy, on Tuesday launched an investigation by a new commission into the state's utilities, saying that failings exposed by the storm demand a major overhaul of the industry.

 Public outcry over power companies' response to the storm may provide momentum to make long-overdue changes, Cuomo said at a briefing to mark the partial reopening of a tunnel connecting Brooklyn and Manhattan that was flooded in the storm.

-When the storm struck on October 29, there were widespread power outages.
-Power has been restored to hundreds of thousands of customers, but more than 130,000 customers still have no electricity or heat.
-Residents have complained of getting confusing or little information from the power companies.
+Fueled by widespread power outages, storm victims' ire has been rising since it struck on October 29.
+While hundreds of thousands of people have had power restored, more than 130,000 customers remain without electricity and heat, and residents have complained of getting confusing or little information from the power companies.

+"I believe something like this is going to happen again," he said.
+"I think we need to be better prepared."

 Cuomo said he signed an executive order creating a commission to investigate the response, preparation and management of the power companies and to recommend ways to reform the industry's oversight and management.
-Changes would have to be approved by the New York Legislature, he said.
+Changes would have to be approved by the state legislature, he said.

 The commission will investigate the New York Power Authority, LIPA, the New York State Energy and Research Development Authority and the Public Service Commission that regulates a number of utilities, including the publicly traded Con Edison Inc., which supplies power to New York City and its northern suburbs.

-Attorneys filed a class-action lawsuit against LIPA on Tuesday on behalf of Long Island residents, claiming it failed to replace an "outdated, obsolete" management system for dealing with large-scale power outages.
+Also on Tuesday, a class-action lawsuit was filed against LIPA on behalf of Long Island residents, claiming it failed to replace an "outdated, obsolete" management system for dealing with large-scale power outages.

-The lights flickered on Tuesday at a public housing complex in the Brooklyn neighborhood of Coney Island, which has been without power since Sandy struck.
+The lights flickered on at mid-afternoon on Tuesday at a public housing complex in the Brooklyn neighborhood of Coney Island, which has been without power since getting slammed by the storm.

 Another resident, Jawhar Edwards, 28, called the past two weeks "unbearable."